Optimized Search for a Binary Black Hole Merger Population in LIGO-Virgo O3 Data: KDE -based ranking Statistic for the PyCBC search

-We now discuss specific choices in our calculation of signal and template \acp{KDE}.
-For the signal case, we use 4-OGC events from \cite{Nitz:2021zwj}, deriving our training points from the median \ac{PE} source masses and applying a factor $(1+z)$ based on the \ac{PE} median redshifts.
-For the template case, we use our unrestricted \ac{BBH} bank; all the templates have $m_2 > 5\,\msun$ and $m_1 > m_2$ (again corresponding to detector frame, i.e.\ redshifted, masses), extending up to masses of 500\,\msun\ and with unrestricted mass ratio.
-In the signal case, an additional condition is applied, requiring $\mathrm{IFAR} > 0.5$\,yr: we then impose the same minimum component mass of 5\,\msun\, resulting in a total of 59 events.
+We now discuss specific choices in our calculation of signal and template \acp{KDE} used for the optimized search presented in the next section.
+For the signal case, we use events from the 4-OGC analysis of data up to the end of O3~\cite{nitz20234}, deriving our training points from the median \ac{PE} source masses and applying a factor $(1+z)$ based on the \ac{PE} median redshifts.
+For the template case, we use a stochastic \ac{BBH} bank with unrestricted mass ratio; all the templates have $m_2 > 5\,\msun$ and $m_1 > m_2$ (again corresponding to detector frame, i.e.\ redshifted, masses), extending up to masses of 500\,\msun; this bank is described in detail in Sec.~\ref{sec:search_configuration}.
+In the signal case, an additional condition is applied, requiring $\mathrm{IFAR} > 0.5$\,yr: we then impose the same minimum component mass of $5\,\msun$, resulting in a total of 59 events.
 These conditions ensure that the events used in the analysis are \ac{BBH}-like.
 We then evaluated the \ac{KDE} using (\ref{KDE_formula}) over the three-dimensional space of $\log(\mchirp)$, $\eta$, and $\chi_\mathrm{eff}$ parameters of the template bank for both signal and template cases.

 We show the resulting \acp{KDE} in Fig.~\ref{densities} for both the signal (top) and template (bottom) cases across different 2-d parameter space slices.
 In the signal \ac{KDE} (top), there is a higher density of events concentrated around $\eta \approx 0.25$, $\chi_\mathrm{eff} \approx 0$, and $\mchirp \approx 40\,\msun$, while for the template \ac{KDE} (bottom) we observe various different trends; for instance the density of templates is higher towards nonzero $\chi_\mathrm{eff}$ values (both positive and negative).